edidiesky/taskify/readme.md

 ## Backend Setup (Laravel)
 ###  Environment Configuration
-Create a `.env` file in the `backend/` folder and configure your database:
+In order to use this project you will need to create a `.env` file in the `backend/` folder and configure your database:
 ```ini
 APP_NAME=Taskify
 APP_ENV=local